carlgira/oci-genai-photobooth/README.md

 # OCI Generative AI Photo booth

-A terraform script to start a photobooth gradio app using stable diffusion XL and cohere.ai to generate images based on cohere generated descriptions.
+A terraform script to start a photobooth app using stable diffusion XL and cohere.ai to generate images based on cohere generated descriptions.

 *You'll need access to GPUs to execute eveything.*

-See the next video with all the steps.

 ## Requirements
 - Terraform